 If you’ve been injured as the result of a truck accident in Tennessee or Georgia, the Chattanooga truck accident attorneys at Davis Firm, LLC can independently investigate the facts of the crash to determine all potentially liable parties.
 Establishing accountability is an important factor in the success of a truck accident case.

-Scott Davis, a truck accident attorney at Davis Firm, LLC, fights tirelessly on behalf of his injured clients to pursue the highest possible compensation available to cover the expenses related to injuries, lost wages, and other losses resulting from truck wrecks.
+Scott Davis, a tractor trailer attorney at Davis Firm, LLC, fights tirelessly on behalf of his injured clients to pursue the highest possible compensation available to cover the expenses related to injuries, lost wages, and other losses resulting from truck wrecks.

 Evidence in a Truck Accident Claim

 Truck accident claims are complicated because of the large amounts of complex evidence that is often involved in supporting a truck accident claim.
-An experienced truck accident attorney knows how to quickly and properly gather the necessary evidence to successfully support a truck accident legal claim.
+An experienced tractor trailer attorney knows how to quickly and properly gather the necessary evidence to successfully support a truck accident legal claim.

 The types of evidence that are required to support a truck accident claim lawsuit vary depending on many factors.
 An experienced truck accident attorney knows what type of evidence is crucial to support a claim of negligence.

 It is important to identify the cause of the truck accident.
 For example, if a truck accident was caused as a result of driver fatigue, the truck driver’s logbooks might be used as evidence to show that the truck driver failed to comply with the federal laws requiring truck drivers to take mandatory breaks.
 In such cases, there may also be evidence to support claims that a trucking company owner knew that its truck drivers were not keeping accurate logs or knew that drivers were violating federal laws by driving through mandatory break periods.